hasankarim18/simple-wordpress-shortcode/README.md

 - It shows how to use $atts and $content in shortcode.
 - $atts keys need to lower case.
+- attributes need to pass by `shortcode_atts` function

 ```
 <?php